My Types of Stories

 Sure, you like me (I'm very likeable), but will you like my work?
 However will we bridge this gap betwen us?
 How can you find out if you'll like something you may never have tried before?
 WHY ARE THERE SO MANY UNKNOWNS TO LIFE?

 Thankfully, I have a solution for that.
-Sure, you could take the easy route and read some of my published work or wander through the stories on my blog for yourself.
+Sure, you could take the easy route and read some of my published work.
 But I sense you're not the kind of person to take the easy route.
 I respect that.

 My work's been influenced by a lot of things.
 If you're my kind of reader, you'll also love stories: